Student Loan Debt by Race

 Report Highlights.
 Student loan debt statistics among racial and ethnic groups reflect dramatic differences in financial health, habits, and resource availability from one community to the next.

-• Four years after graduation, 48% of Black students owe an average of 6% more than they borrowed.
+• Four years after graduation, black students owe an average of 188% more than white students borrowed.

 • Asian college graduates are the fastest to repay their loan debt and the most likely to earn a salary that exceeds their student loan debt balance.